mikaelsundell/filmlog/README.md

 On iOS, the system file picker does not always reopen in the last folder used.
 Depending on multi-selection iOS may ignore the app’s requested folder and return to an earlier single-selection location instead.
 This behavior is controlled by the system and cannot be fully overridden by apps.

+### UIKit Page Viewer Memory Behavior

+When using UIPageViewController with UIHostingController, iOS keeps extra UIKit views, scroll snapshots, and rendering caches alive longer than expected.
+This can make memory slowly rise while scrolling, even with a small cache.

+This behavior is normal and controlled by the system — UIKit releases these objects only after the viewer is dismissed or when memory pressure occurs.

+For lightweight galleries, this is safe, and memory returns to normal once the viewer closes.

 Documentation
 -------
 * Metal Feature Set Tables